wraith13/jsonarch.old/README.md

 # jsonarch

-jsonarch is JSON to JSON preprocessor.
+jsonarch is JSON to JSON processor.

 🚧 UNDER CONSTRUCTION 🚧